Skip to Content

 Cisplatin Side Effects

 Patients receiving cisplatin chemotherapy for malignant mesothelioma may experience side effects.
 Nausea and vomiting are common.
-Side effects may depend on a number of factors.
+Side effects may depend on several factors.
 For example, side effects may vary based on whether the drug is combined with other therapies.

 The FDA-approved combination of cisplatin plus pemetrexed is generally well-tolerated by patients.
 Patients may experience nausea, vomiting, fatigue and loss of appetite.
 They may also experience hair loss or thinning due to the pemetrexed.
 But the risk of hair loss from pemetrexed is low.